Ghanamrut/M1_GeneralStore_App/MiniProject_C/1_Requirements/README.md

-Description: - Mini Project in C Programming Language aimed at making a student data record management application that can be used to add, delete and find student details.
+Description: - Mini Project in C Programming Language aimed at making a student data record management application that can be used to calculate,display and compare student marks record

 SWOT Analysis

 Strengths:-
 •	Volume Administration: - Helps to manage a greater number of students easily.
-•	Data Accessibility: - Helps to track roll numbers, names, cgpa, total no of students, etc.
+•	Data Accessibility: - Helps to track roll numbers, names, percentage,etc.
-•	Time saving: - Browsing through papers takes time and is significantly reduced by the help of this program, response time of system is very less.
+•	Time saving: - Browsing through papers takes time and is significantly reduced by the help of this program owing to response time of system which is very less.
 •	Security: - Hardcopy Data gets lost easily and maintaining data in a rush is hectic as well as leads to mismanagement thus diminishing human error and keeps records           explicit.

 Weakness:-